openhab/openhab-docs/installation/linux.md

 #### Installing add-ons

-When running a manual installation, is possible to pre-download add-ons or legacy add-ons if you want to install any bindings at a later date without connecting to the internet.
+When running a manual installation, it is possible to pre-download add-ons or legacy add-ons if you want to install any bindings at a later date without connecting to the internet.
-Simply download the kar files (the latest builds can be found [here])(https://openhab.ci.cloudbees.com/job/openHAB-Distribution/) and move them to the `/opt/openhab2/addons` folder.
+Simply download the kar files (the latest builds can be found [here](https://openhab.ci.cloudbees.com/job/openHAB-Distribution/)) and move them to the `/opt/openhab2/addons` folder.

 #### Upgrade, Backup and Restore